The Taliban hasn't captured all of Afghanistan yet. One province has vowed to resist - KESQ

 Another Taliban spokesman, Suhail Shaheen, said: “Conquering Panjshir by force will be the last option as that’s against our policies.
 We will try our best not to go that way.”

-In an interview with Reuters on Sunday, Massoud said he was open to negotiations so long as the Taliban promised an inclusive government.
+In an interview with Reuters on Sunday, Massoud said he was open to negotiations so long as the Taliban promised an inclusive government, but that his supporters were ready to fight if the Taliban tried to invade the valley.

+“They want to defend, they want to fight, they want to resist against any totalitarian regime,” Massoud said.

 Elders from Panjshir have been in Kabul in recent days exploring possible compromises.
 But so far their efforts have not been successful.